Placement in Dual Diagnosis Facilities

 When this occurred the individual’s oftentimes were able to stay sober for a period of time, but when their mental health concern, whether that be depression, bipolar, or any other diagnosable mental illness, returned they were unable to maintain their recovery.
 Left without the proper medications or tools, they often times went back to drinking or using as a means to self-medicate, being totally unaware that one of the primary factors in their usage was their undiagnosed mental illness.

 Sometimes this will mean that an individual will need the help of a therapist and a psychiatrist, while others times it may simply mean that they need to get help for any post-traumatic stress they may be experiencing.
-Regardless of what it is that they need in order to experience meaningful recovery, they can find it any one of the dual diagnosis programs that we work with.
+Regardless of what it is that they need in order to experience meaningful recovery, they can find it any one of the dual diagnosis rehab centers that we work with.

 The importance of treating any and all underlying mental health concerns cannot be stressed enough, and while sometimes people will not want to admit that they are suffering from depression, or something similar, due to the societal stigma that can be attached, it has been proven that it is almost impossible to maintain recovery if mental health issues are not addressed during some point of the recovery process.